franckabdul/Guess-the-flag-game/README.md

 - Interactive interface with clickable buttons for selecting options.
 - Real-time feedback on player's selections.
 - Final score displayed at the end of the game.
+## How to play
+Clone the repository and launch the index.html file